 She may have grown her wealth with something like a rental debt snowball plan.
 Or she may have done like my friend Rich Carey, who bought 20 properties for all cash while on a military salary.

-If you’re interested, you’ll get much more detail about these and other wealth building strategies in my book Retire Early With Real Estate (available now for preorder).
+If you’re interested, you’ll get much more detail about these and other wealth building strategies in my book Retire Early With Real Estate.

 Here are the financial results of the investor’s real estate portfolio.